project-ncl/pnc/README.md

 The default build is executed by running `mvn clean install`.<br />
 By default the tests that require remote services and integration tests are disabled.<br />
-In order to run remote and integration tests you have to specify remote services location and credentials by edit configuration file `common/src/main/resources/pnc-config.json`.<br />
+In order to run remote and integration tests you have to specify remote services location and credentials by editing configuration file `common/src/main/resources/pnc-config.json`.<br />
 By default the configuration file uses env variables, you can set required variables (see file for list of them) instead of editing the file itself.<br />
-If you want to use different (external) config file location you can define path to it with `-Dpnc-config-file=/path/to/pnc-config.json`.
+If you want to use a different (external) config file location you can define a path to it with `-Dpnc-config-file=/path/to/pnc-config.json`.

 Remote tests are defined by class name *RemoteTest.java<br />
 To run remote test use `ḿvn clean install -DremoteTest=true`